OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 });
 ```

-In this example, `upgradeExecutor_address` and `sequencerInbox_address` are placeholders for the actual addresses of the respective contracts in your Orbit chain. `keyset` is the keyset you generated for your committee, and `deployer.address` refers to the owner's account address.
+In this example, `upgradeExecutor_address` and `sequencerInbox_address` are placeholders for the Orbit chain's contract addresses. `keyset` is the key set you generated for your committee, and `deployer.address` refers to the owner's account address.

-After you create the transaction request using the above API, the next step is to sign and send the transaction.
-This action will effectively set the keyset on the parent chain, allowing it to recognize and verify the valid keyset for your AnyTrust Orbit chain.
-This step is crucial for the operational integrity and security of your AnyTrust chain, ensuring that the data verified by the DAC is recognized and accepted by the parent chain.
+Once you've created the transaction request using the above API, the next step is to sign and send the transaction.
+This transaction sets the key set on the parent chain, thereby enabling it to recognize and verify the valid key set for your AnyTrust Orbit chain.